Find the Best Grease Trap Cleaning Companies for Your Business

 Search providers near you

-Top Grease Trap Cleaning in Houston, Texas Ranked
+Top Grease Trap Cleaning Companies in Houston, Texas Ranked

 For any restaurant or food service establishment in Houston, proper grease trap maintenance isn't just a good idea-it's a legal requirement.
 The City of Houston enforces strict Fats, Oils, and Grease (FOG) regulations to protect the municipal sewer system from blockages and costly overflows.
 Compliance hinges on regular, professional grease interceptor cleaning and meticulous record-keeping.
 Failure to adhere can result in significant fines, increased inspections, and even the potential for service disruption.
 This guide outlines the essential rules, best practices, and local considerations for keeping your kitchen compliant and your operations running smoothly.